Meowmaritus/Wind-Waker-60FPS-Hack/INSTRUCTIONS.md

 **Note**: Some later versions of Dolphin may have a non-functioning CPU clock override.
 The only one I tested was `5.0-4792`, in which the CPU clock override had absolutely no effect.
-I checked the revision which I had downloaded a few weeks before, which was `5.0-3679`, and I can confirm that the CPU clock override and framerate hack working properly in that revision.
+I checked the revision which I had downloaded a few weeks before, which was `5.0-3679`, and I can confirm that the CPU clock override and framerate hack work properly in that revision.
-So if the game is running in super slowmo, try using **Dolphin 5.0-3679** or older.
+With that said, if the game is running in super slowmo, try using **Dolphin 5.0-3679** or older.

 Be sure to check the `README.md` file for information about some of the game-breaking bugs this hack introduces.